theSafdarAwan/find-extender.nvim/README.md

 ## Description

-This Plugin lets you extend the capability of find and till command's in nvim.
+This Plugin extend's the capability of find, till and text manipulation(yank/delete/change) command's in nvim.
 With the help of this Plugin you can find multiple characters rather than one at a time.

-🔥 This Plugins Effects these maps:
+🔥 This Plugins Effects the following commands:

     f|F (find commands)
     t|T (till commands)